 - Free advice and support

 - We're rated 4.9 out of 5

 Dulcolax Suppositories 10mg are perfect for those seeking fast and effective relief from constipation.
 With the tested and safe compound Bisacodyl as an active ingredient, Dulcolax Suppositories will provide relief from constipation symptoms within 15 to 60 minutes.
 Ideal for people that may have swallowing difficulties and they are specially shaped for easy and gentle insertion.

 What are Dulcolax Suppositories and what are they used for?

 If you are looking for a quick solution to provide effective relief from constipation, then Dulcolax Suppositories might be the right treatment for you.
 Using the clinically-tested active ingredient Bisacodyl, Dulcolax is able to give you relief from constipation within an hour.
 These suppositories are specifically designed for ease of insertion and are an excellent choice for anyone who has trouble swallowing.
 The suppository dissolves into the body very quickly, providing local, satisfying relief from constipation.

-Dulcolax suppositories are manufactured by SANOFI and are designed for short-term use of occasional constipation in adults and children over the age of 10 years for a maximum of 5 days.
+Dulcolax suppositories are manufactured by SANOFI and are designed for short-term use for occasional constipation in adults and children over the age of 10 years for a maximum of 5 days.

 What is constipation?

-Constipation is a common problem that can affect people of all ages causing reduces bowel movements leading to dry, hard and lumpy stools that are sometimes large and hard to pass.
-Constipation can be incredibly uncomfortable causing suffers to feel bloated, nauseous and can even cause pain when trying to pass stool.
+Constipation is a common problem that can affect people of all ages causing reduced bowel movements leading to dry, hard and lumpy stools that are sometimes large and hard to pass.
+Constipation can be incredibly uncomfortable causing sufferers to feel bloated, nauseous and can even cause pain when trying to pass stool.

 Constipation can have many different causes, but some of the most common causes include: